Robert Bourke, 1st Baron Connemara

-Robert Bourke, 1st Baron Connemara, (/bɜːrk/; BURK; /kɒnɛmɑːræ/; CONEH-mar-a; 11 June 1827 – 3 September 1902) was an Anglo-Irish Conservative politician and colonial administrator who served as Under-Secretary of State for Foreign Affairs (1874–80, 1885–86) and Governor of Madras (1886–90).
+Robert Bourke, 1st Baron Connemara, (/bɜːrk/; BURK; /kɒnɛmɑːræ/; CONEH-mar-a; 11 June 1827 – 3 September 1902) was an Anglo-Irish Conservative politician and colonial administrator who served as Under-Secretary of State for Foreign Affairs (1874–80, 1885–86), Governor of Madras (1886–90) and District Grand Master of District Grand Lodge of Madras (1888-1890).

 Background and education

 Bourke was born into an Anglo-Irish aristocratic family at Hayes, County Meath, Ireland, the third son of Robert Bourke, 5th Earl of Mayo (the son of Hon.
 Richard Burke, Bishop of Waterford and Lismore), and Anne Charlotte, daughter of The Hon.
 John Jocelyn.
 His older brother was The 6th Earl of Mayo, a Viceroy of India.
 He was educated at Hall Place School, Bexley, Kent, and Trinity College, Dublin, and was called to the Bar, Inner Temple, in 1852.

 Political career

 Bourke practised as a barrister for a number of years before being elected Conservative Member of Parliament for King's Lynn in 1868.
 In 1874 he became Under-Secretary of State for Foreign Affairs in Benjamin Disraeli's second administration, a post he held until 1880, when he was also sworn of the Privy Council.
 He held the same post from 1885 to 1886 in Lord Salisbury's first administration.